ssardina-planning/nugat-0.5.4/README.md

 ## OVERVIEW ##

-NuGAT (https://es.fbk.eu/technologies/NuGAT-game-solver) was developed at FBK-ES group.
-The last version was 0.5.0 which worked with NuSMV 2.5.0, but not newer versions.
+NuGAT (https://es.fbk.eu/technologies/NuGAT-game-solver) was developed at [FBK-ES](https://es.fbk.eu/)
+group.
+The last version was 0.5.0 which worked with NuSMV 2.5.0 (but not with newer versions).

 NuSMV had an important upgrade to [version 2.5.4]([NuSMV 2.6.0 release news](http://nusmv.fbk.eu/announce-NuSMV-2.5.4.txt)).
 In June 2015, NuGAT 0.5.0 was ported 0.5.4 to work with NuSMV 2.5.4 by
 Nitin Yadav and Sebastian Sardina.
 This is such version.